peak-gao/code-notes/React/react-basics.md

     - The exception is any setup that can only be done at runtime — namely, connecting to external API’s.
 For example, if you use Firebase for your app, you’ll need to get that set up as your app is first mounting.
     - But the key is that such configuration should be done at the highest level component of your app (the root component).
 That means 99% of your components should probably not use componentWillMount
 - You may see people using componentWillMount to start AJAX calls to load data for your components.
 Don’t do this.
 We’ll get to that in the second
+- Do Not Fetch Data Here
+    - An asynchronous call to fetch data will not return before the render happens.
+This means the component will render with empty data at least once
+        - here is no way to “pause” rendering to wait for data to arrive.
+You cannot return a promise from componentWillMount or wrangle in a setTimeout somehow
+    - The right way to handle this is to setup the component’s initial state so that it’s valid for rendering

 #### _Use Cases_
 - **Most Common Use Case**: App configuration in your root component.